Jefferson Territory: Establishment

+Existence

 On November 7, 1859, Governor Robert Williamson Steele opened the first session of the provisional Jefferson Territorial Legislature in Denver City with the following proclamation:

 Let us then enter upon our duties with a determination of spirit that conquers all difficulties: working for the benefit of the whole commonwealth, encouraging moderation and conservation in all our acts, that we may never be ashamed of having taken an humble part of the organization of a Provisional Government for the Territory of Jefferson.

 During this first session, the legislature organized 12 counties.
 (The Colorado General Assembly would create 17 counties with somewhat similar boundaries in 1861.)
 The legislature adjourned on December 7, 1859.
+A one dollar poll tax was levied on December 19.

 Many settlers from eastern Kansas preferred to be governed by that territory.
 Those resistant to the self-government of Jefferson Territory held an election on December 8, 1859, and elected Captain R. Sopris as their representative to the Kansas Territorial Legislature.